daaru00/serverless-plugin-microservices/README.md

 Benefits:
 - A complete isolation of services dependencies
 - Services can reused for an other application
-- Seprate version versioning for each sevice
+- Separate version versioning for each service

 ## Commands